mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * Use this option if application requires stateful connections
   * However, if some latencies appears on the first chosen region, it's not guaranteed that the connection will be maintained.
 * It's also possible to setup dials
-  * dials is to limit the portion of traffic a region can accept
+  * dials is to limit the portion of traffic a region can accept.
+So when it's set to 100%, that means that it can **potentially** handle 100% of traffic.
+That means the only criteria that will be taken to redirect traffic is latency
-  * global accelerator will still try to redirect to the lowest latency region, but it will take account of the limits defined by dials.

 ### Custom Routing Accelerators